SBCTC Policy Manual

 Appendix A: Course Coding Procedures and Guidelines

 Course coding is a key activity in the State Board’s process to gather information necessary to describe and quantify instructional effort and determine state funding eligibility.
 Codes are used for multiple purposes, including: federal reporting; determining the number of faculty positions funded with state funds; identifying the number of students enrolled in various programs; and other research-related functions.

-To establish the appropriate coding status for courses, the following procedures must be followed:
+To establish the appropriate coding for courses, the following procedures must be followed: